 The nitpick: Most critics agree that Apocalypse has been somewhat of a letdown in comparison to previous X-Men villains such as Magneto and William Stryker.

-With them, the fight has always been a personal one and Apocalypse just kind of removes the weight of the conflict between these characters.
-Most people also agree that his masterplan is rather cliché at this point.
-We have seen the whole “it’s time to reformat and reboot the Earth” plan multiple times before at this point and Apocalypse doesn’t add anything new to it.
+With them, the fight has always been a personal one, and Apocalypse just kind of removes the weight of the conflict between these characters.
+Most people also agree that his master plan is rather cliché at this point.
+We have seen the whole “it’s time to reformat and reboot the Earth” plan multiple times before at this point, and Apocalypse doesn’t add anything new to it.
 Also, most of his screen time is spent finding and selecting his Horseman and supplying them with new outfits, because you know, those Horsemen need to look bitching.
 There is also a number of plot holes in his eventual attempt to destroy humanity, like why he didn’t just do it himself instead of asking Magneto to do it or why he had to transfer his consciousness to Xavier at the exact same time as when Magneto begins the destruction process.
 Couldn’t he have done it earlier?

 Why it’s okay: It really isn’t the movie’s fault for feeling clichéd at this point.

 One fantastic article I read pointed out that X-Men: Apocalypse came out 10 years too late.
 Back then, audiences weren’t used to movies being able to showcase world-ending catastrophes with reliable CGI.
 Filmmakers were forced to keep the climax of a superhero movie grounded because of the technological limits of the time.
-Since The Avengers came out in 2012, there has been no limit to what can be accomplished in these films and Apocalypse is no exception.
-Seeing Apocalypse bring the, ahem, Apocalypse, is truly mesmerizing if you ignore the fact that we’ve seen it countless times before.
+Since The Avengers came out in 2012, there has been no limit to what can be accomplished in these films, and Apocalypse is no exception.
+Seeing Apocalypse bring the, ahem, Apocalypse, is truly mesmerising if you ignore the fact that we’ve seen it countless times before.
 I would also be remiss not to mention what Oscar Isaac brings to the table as the titular villain.

-There is always a sense of foreboding in his eyes and even after his twelfth tyrannical speech he still manages to add something extra every time, which effectively makes him feel less repetitive and more sinister.
-It is also refreshing to see a big bad that is practical for a change as opposed to all CGI such as Ultron or Doomsday.
+There is always a sense of foreboding in his eyes, and even after his twelfth tyrannical speech, he still manages to add something extra every time, which effectively makes him feel less repetitive and more sinister.
+It is also refreshing to see a big bad that is practical for a change, as opposed to all CGI, such as Ultron or Doomsday.

 The Nitpick: Franchise veterans such as Beast, Cyclops, Jean, Nightcrawler and Quicksilver all get their time to shine in X-Men: Apocalypse.
 Newly introduced characters such as Psylocke, Archangel, Jubilee and even Storm, however, are given far less to do here and basically serve as marketing material and representations of what’s to come in further instalments.